 I am assuming you are currently at the Inventory Voucher Creation screen (Pink coloured screen) which is in the picture above.

 If you are not at that screen, you can reach to that screen from following the steps which we have discussed above.

-Now, from that screen we will enter the raw materials and finished goods about which we have talked in the example above.
+Now, from that screen we will enter the raw materials and finished goods about which we have talked in the example.

-In the above example, bread was produced as a finished product and the raw materials include flour, water and spices.
+In the above example, bread was produced as a finished product and the raw materials included flour, water and spices.